Mortgage Credit Directive

-The Mortgage Credit Directive (MCD) is a body of European legislation for the regulation of first- and second charge mortgages and consumer buy-to-let (CBTL) lending.
+The Mortgage Credit Directive (MCD) is a body of European Union legislation for the regulation of first- and second charge mortgages and consumer buy-to-let (CBTL) lending.
 It was originally adopted by the European Commission on 4 February 2014 and Member states had to transpose the regulations in their national law by March 2016.
-The European Commission is currently planning to propose amendments to the directive in 2022.
+The European Commission is currently planning to propose amendments to the directive in Q1 2024.

 The Directive introduces a European framework of conduct standards for firms selling residential mortgages.

 The objective of the Directive is to create a Union-wide mortgage credit market, with a high level of consumer protection.

 Overview

 The Mortgage Credit Directive (MCD) lays down rules for creditors, credit intermediaries and appointed sales representatives relating to the residential immovable market.
 The MCD applies to credit agreements that are secured by a residential mortgage and to credit agreements that have the purpose to acquire or retain property rights in land or in an existing or projected building.
 The MCD was introduced by the European Union (EU) as implementation of the G20 commitment to establish principles on sound underwriting standards and to improve the conditions for the establishment of an internal market in the area of credit agreements relating to residential immovable property.
 Furthermore, the Mortgage Credit Directive was designed as a preventive measure to avoid irresponsible lending and borrowing behaviour by market participants in the EU and to avoid a situation similar to what happened in the United States in 2006–2008, where a real estate bubble affected over half of the United States and left many American citizens either homeless or in huge debts.

 The Mortgage Credit Directive establishes common rules in the residential immovable market to better inform customers about the real costs of a mortgage, to enable customers to better compare between competitors and to reflect on the mortgage contract before contract closure.
 It introduces measures to better protect mortgage customers from unfair and misleading practices.